johnnovak/RML-Amiga/website/docs/manual/troubleshooting.md

 To revert all configs, delete the `Configurations` folder, make a copy of `Original Configs`, then rename the copy to `Configurations`.

+!!! note "Note for higher than 1080p monitor users"

+    The configurations in `Original Configs` are set up for 1080p resolution.
+    If you used the [automatic installation
+    method](installation.md/#automatic-installation) to set up RML Amiga, the installer script asks about your monitor resolution then modifies the configs in `Configurations` accordingly, but leaves `Original Configs` alone.
+Consequently, if you restore the configs from `Original Configs`, you might need to reapply your monitor resolution to the restoed configs using the [Configuration
+    tool](customising-your-setup.md/#configuration-tool).

 ## Scrolling jitter with vsync enabled